If you read my blog “The end of a year, the start of a new me” you will know that for the last year I have kept my blog pretty quiet.

 • I sometimes struggle and have to let people down, but it’s never done because I can’t be bothered or because I don’t care, the reason most of the time is because I care too much.

 I have always raised both my girls to be strong and to care more about what they think of themselves rather than worry about the opinions of others.
 This message has always been so important for me to share with them, because unfortunately I have spent the last 30 years of my life doing the complete opposite, and if I’m honest trying to live up to the expectations of other’s is draining and unrealistic.
-It never allows you the opportunity to become your true self, realise your own potential and for full your own dreams and passions in life.
+It never allows you the opportunity to become your true self, realise your own potential and fulfil your own dreams and passions in life.
 After spending the last 3 years fearing what others think of me and the illness I live with, I have finally decided to take my own advice and start caring more about my self than I do the opinions of others.

 There will always be people that make those assumptions, we are never going to be able to change everyone’s perspective, but we must remember that there are so many more people that don’t think like that, people that want to help, love and support us.